Jeddah Corniche: Facilities

 The area that can accommodate 120,000 people and has a parking lot for 3,000 cars is also equipped with many facilities including 100 bathrooms, restaurants, retail outlets, hotels, aquarium, cultural centre, water dancing fountain, blossoming gardens, fountains, kiosks, phone charging stations, children's play parks, beaches and facilities for people with disabilities.
 Jeddah Waterfront is organized in a way that makes it suitable and enjoyable for people of different ages and interests.
 It is divided into a number of areas some of them are allocated for children to play safely and others are designed for athletes and those who want to exercise outdoors.
 Moreover, Jeddah Waterfront has three sandy beaches where people can swim and enjoy the warm sun of Jeddah.
 There are also many spots that are planted with grass where families and friends can meet.
 People can also use the 25 huts scattered in different spots.
 The three sandy beaches designed for swimmers are fronted with man-made islands that are given the shape of a crescent moon and planted with palms trees.
 A man-made island formed in the shape of a crescent moon has been planted with dozens of palm trees.
 Jeddah Waterfront is also equipped with a hundred surveillance cameras as well as Wi-Fi service.

 The Jeddah Corniche Circuit, which hosted the Saudi Arabian Grand Prix on 5 December 2021, is located here.
-There were plans to move the race to Qiddiya by 2023.
+There were plans to move the race to Qiddiya City by 2023.
 However, it was confirmed that the race would stay in Jeddah instead of going to Qiddiya as previously planned.